Unitary representations of cyclotomic rational Cherednik algebras: Definitions and background

-We will consider two types of extensions of scalars: first, writing $F$ for the fraction field of $R$, we write $H_F=F \otimes_R H$ for the \emph{generic} Cherednik algebra, and similarly $\Delta_F(\lambda)=F \otimes_R \Delta(\lambda)$ and $\la \cdot,\cdot \ra_F$ for the $F$-conjugate linear extension of $\la \cdot,\cdot \ra$ to $\Delta_F(\lambda)$.
-Second, given a specialization $R \rightarrow \CC$ of the variables $c_s$ (or $c_{H,\chi}$) to complex numbers, we will write $H_c=\CC \otimes_R H$ and $\Delta_c(\lambda)=\CC \otimes_R \Delta(\lambda)$ for the corresponding specializations.
+We will consider two types of extensions of scalars: first, writing $F=\mathrm{Frac}(A)$ for the fraction field of $A$, we write $H_F=F \otimes_A H$ for the \emph{generic} Cherednik algebra, and similarly $\Delta_F(\lambda)=F \otimes_R \Delta(\lambda)$ and $\la \cdot,\cdot \ra_F$ for the $F$-conjugate linear extension of $\la \cdot,\cdot \ra$ to $\Delta_F(\lambda)$.
+Second, given a specialization $A \rightarrow \CC$ of the variables $c_r$ (or $c_{H,\chi}$) to complex numbers, we will write $H_c=\CC \otimes_A H$ and $\Delta_c(\lambda)=\CC \otimes_A \Delta(\lambda)$ for the corresponding specializations.
 We think of the symbol $c$ as standing for this specialization, or equivalently, for a set of complex numbers indexed by conjugacy classes of reflections (or conjugacy classes of characters of rank one parabolic subgroups).
 In case the specialization is such that the variables $c_{H,\chi}$ are all real, the contravariant form also specializes and we write $\la \cdot,\cdot \ra_c$ for its specialization.

 Suppose that we have specialized the variables to complex numbers $c$. \emph{Category $\OO_c$} is the subcategory of the category $H_c \mathrm{-mod}$ of finitely generated $H_c$-modules on which each Dunkl operator $y \in V$ acts locally nilpotently.
 Thanks to \eqref{spin Dunkls} each standard module $\Delta_c(\lambda)$ is in $\OO_c$.
 In fact, the quotient $L_c(\lambda)$ of the standard module $\Delta_c(\lambda)$ by its radical is simple and this gives a complete list of inequivalent irreducible objects in $\OO_c$.
 Furthermore, the radical of $\Delta_c(\lambda)$ coincides with the radical of the form $\la \cdot,\cdot \ra_c$.
 Therefore the contravariant form descends to a non-degenerate form on $L_c(\lambda)$, and Cherednik has posed the problem of deciding when this form is positive definite.
+The study of this problem began with the paper \cite{EtSt}.

-From now on, we will assume that $W$ is a monomial group.
+From now on, we will assume that $G=W$ is a monomial group.
 The precise definitions follow.
 Fix positive integers $r$ and $n$.
 Let $W=G(r,1,n)$ be the group of $n$ by $n$ matrices such that the entries are either $0$ or a power of $e^{2 \pi \sqrt{-1}/r}$, and there is exactly one non-zero entry in each row and each column.
 Then $W$ is a group of matrices acting on $V=\CC^n$, and we write $y_1,\dots,y_n$ for the standard basis of $V$.

 There are two $W$-orbits of reflecting hyperplanes: writing $x_1,\dots,x_n$ for the standard basis of $V^*$, there those of the form $x_i=0$ (for which $n_H=r$) and those of the form $x_i=\zeta^l x_j$ (for which $n_H=2$).
 Write $s_{ij}$ for the permutation matrix interchanging $i$ and $j$ and fixing all other coordinates, and $\zeta_i$ for the matrix that multiplies the $i$th coordinate by $\zeta=e^{2 \pi \sqrt{-1}/r}$ and fixes all other coordinates.
 We will write $e_{ij}=\frac{1}{r} \sum_{l=0}^{r-1} \zeta^{-lj} \zeta_i^l$, and leave the other idempotents unnamed.